Tongue & Lip Ties

 Why?

 Well, oral anatomy is on our radar.
-If you hare having feeding issues, an oral assessment with the infant should be part of your consultation with an IBCLC.
+If you are having feeding issues, an oral assessment with the infant should be part of your consultation with an IBCLC.
 We examine the tissue under the lip and tongue as well as observe a feed to assess function.
-We may even use a scoring tool looking to see how the tongue moves, cups, suckles and elevates.
+We may even use a scoring tool to see how the tongue moves, cups, suckles, and elevates.

 My IBCLC thinks my baby may have a tongue or lip tie, now what?